kmwtechnology/lucille/doc/site/content/en/docs/developer-guide/framework-benefits.md

   What you are really getting when you adopt Lucille — the division of labor between framework and implementor.
 ---

+When you are developing components for Lucille, it is important to understand what the framework does and does not give you.
+That understanding lets you take full advantage of what is already built, and gives you realistic expectations about the responsibilities that will fall to you as the implementor.

+This page begins with a general discussion of what you get when you adopt the framework overall.
+The following sections then focus on each component type — Stage, Connector, and Indexer.
+When you implement a component you will be extending the `Stage` or `Indexer` abstract classes, or implementing the `Connector` interface.
+Each section explains how the framework interacts with that component, what the base class or framework infrastructure does for you automatically, and what you are responsible for writing yourself.

+---

 ## What You Are Really Getting When You Adopt Lucille

 When you adopt Lucille, you are not just getting a library of connectors and stages.
 You are getting a runtime that solves the hard problems of production search ingestion — problems that are invisible during a POC but dominate the engineering effort as a system matures.